lukahartwig/jazz/packages/jazz-bridge/README.md

-# `jazz-nodejs`
+# `jazz-bridge`

-Node.JS bindings for Jazz (see [jazz.tools](https://jazz.tools)), a framework for distributed state.

-Lets you write server-side workers that interact with Jazz state.

-Compatible runtimes:

-- NodeJS
-- Bun
+A general framework for syncing between Jazz state and other systems, such as databases, external APIs, the filesystem, etc.